wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-10-31-transitioning-to-a-new-keyboard-layout.markdown

 An article about [Jason Trill's experience with the ErgoDox](http://jjt.io/2013/11/25/why-any-developer-should-check-out-the-ergodox-keyboard/) convinced me at the last minute to use a modified version of Colemak which puts the symbols on a separate layer around the home row, so you don't need to move your fingers to the top row to type symbols.
 In case you're wondering what I mean by a "separate layer": layers on a keyboard are a way to have one key type different characters.
 You actually use layers all the time, even if you don't realise it.
 When you hold down the Shift key, you're activating another layer on your keyboard.
 When you hit the Caps Lock key, you're toggling that layer.
 Layers differ from key combinations (like Control + Alt + Delete) in that they're implemented in the keyboard's firmware rather than at the software level.

-{% responsive_image path: assets/ergodox-colemak-symbolmod-heatmap.png alt: "The "symbolmod" Colemak layout reduces finger movement even further" %}
+{% responsive_image path: assets/ergodox-colemak-symbolmod-heatmap.png alt: "The &quot;symbolmod&quot; Colemak layout reduces finger movement even further" %}

 As you can probably tell from the heat map above, the "Alt Gr" key enables the symbol layer, allowing me to type common symbols without my fingers leaving the home row.